Stereolithography (SLA)

 -

-Must use tree-supports which can leave ‘nubs’ (must be removed in post-processing)
+Must use tree-supports which can leave ‘nubs’ of residual material (this can typically be removed in post-processing)

 -